LGBTplus mental health

 What if I have problems accessing services?

-Accessing general health services can be a difficult experience for someone who is LGBT+.
-People can be worried about disclosing their sexual orientation or gender identity to health professionals.
-This may be in case they are misunderstood, or the service can’t meet their needs.
+Accessing general health services might be more difficult for you if you are a LGBT+ person.
+You might be worried about disclosing your sexual orientation or gender identity to health professionals.
+This may be in case you are misunderstood, or the service can’t meet your needs.

 What are my rights as an LGBT+ person?